 Even though there are still restrictions on meeting in place across the country, it is still possible to show your appreciation to nurses.

 - Send A Thank You Card – This is something that you can get all the family involved with.
-You could get the kids to draw a nice picture and then write a thank you message for everything they have done this past year.
+Get the kids to draw a picture or write a thank you message for everything they have done this past year.

 - Acts of Kindness – Do you know any nurses in your local community?
-If so, you could show them acts of kindness such as cooking for them, offering to mow their lawn, or going shopping for them.
+Show them acts of kindness such as cooking for them, offering to mow their lawn, or going shopping for them.
 These simple gestures will make a massive difference to them and remind them that they are all super grateful for the job they are doing.